Revenue-Based Financing - How Does it Work? - Fleximize

 How does revenue-based financing work?

-Therefore, if your turnover is £50,000 for one month, and you have agreed to repay 10% of your monthly sales each month, you would pay £5,000.
+So, if your turnover is £50,000 one month and you've agreed to repay 10% of your monthly sales, you would pay £5,000.

 If your turnover then goes down to £45,000, you pay £4,500.
 These payments continue until the agreed repayment cap has been paid.

-Revenue-based finance vs debt or equity finance:
+Revenue-based finance vs debt or equity finance

-Debt vs equity financing
+Debt vs equity finance

 Is revenue-based financing debt or equity?

-1. Retain business ownership
+1. Retaining business ownership

 2. Fixed percentages and repayment caps

-Similarly to debt, there’s a fixed amount to repay, which once reached, discharges you of any further obligations.
-However, unlike interest rates charged on loans, RBF finance payments are based on a predetermined fixed percentage of revenue, which typically falls between 1 - 3%.
+However, unlike interest rates charged on loans, RBF finance payments are based on a fixed percentage of revenue.
+This typically falls between 1 - 3%.

 3. Repayments in sync with cash flow